Exercises

 • Eases common upper-body stiffness from screens, driving, and desk work.

-• Let upper traps stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep upper traps relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Shrugging the shoulders or chasing a strong pull through the neck.